EconomyLens.com

 – **Who foots the bill?** – To move away from oil, financial support is needed for both wealthy oil-producing countries and poorer countries entirely dependent on oil imports.
 “But to start this process it’s got to be some willingness from the big economic powers, the middle and big economic powers to actually come up with an international system that will facilitate this,” Hare said.

 Despite the headwinds, there has been some progress made in transitioning to green energy.
 Renewable energy sources accounted for nearly half of global electricity capacity in 2025, a record, according to the International Renewable Energy Agency (IRENA).
-China, the world’s largest producer of greenhouse gases, nevertheless has become a global leader in renewable energy production, increasing its wind and solar power capacities substantially within the past year.
+China, the world’s largest producer of greenhouse gasses, nevertheless has become a global leader in renewable energy production, increasing its wind and solar power capacities substantially within the past year.
 And in Pakistan, solar power has gone from being a marginal source of power in 2020 to one of its main sources of electricity today.
-Hare highlighted renewable energy sources have also led to decreased electricity bills in some regions of the United States and Australia.
+Hare highlighted that renewable energy sources have also led to decreased electricity bills in some regions of the United States and Australia.

 © 2024 AFP